 “For beauty is only the beginning of a terror we can barely endure, and what we so admire is its calm disdaining to destroy us.
 Every Angel brings terror.
 So I withhold myself and keep back the lure of my dark sobbing.
 Oh, who is there to prevail upon?
 Neither Angels nor men, and already the ingenious beasts are aware that we are not reliably at home in our interpreted world.” ~R. M. Rilke, ‘The Duino Elegies’

-The Challenger blew up in the bleak year between college and graduate school, when he worked a paper route to raise money toward tuition.
+The space shuttle Challenger blew up in the bleak year between college and graduate school, when he worked a paper route to raise money toward tuition.
 The next predawn, while he folded newspapers in his car, he occasionally stopped to study the tragic pictures, and could not help but think back a few years from that date to when all the planets aligned one March night, and he, with a pair of binoculars and a telescope, stayed up to see the last of them, Mercury, rise minutes before the Sun.

 The carrier looked past the bundle of inked pages, through the windshield and seeming haze of an ashy pyre, and tried to recall that kinder stellar geometry.
-By the time the Columbia broke up on reentry two decades later, he was again buried in darkness and toiling with his hands, yet under a different set of circumstances.
+By the time the Columbia shuttle broke up on reentry two decades later, he was again buried in darkness and toiling with his hands, yet under a different set of circumstances.

-Scene: Aiden Langford Gauge did not like his job working part-time as a night janitor for a surgical equipment manufacturer, but it was an occupation that gave him time alone with little supervision.
+Aiden Langford Gauge did not like his job working part-time as a night janitor for a surgical equipment manufacturer, but it was an occupation that gave him time alone with little supervision.
 The staff was skeletal on the graveyard shift, and oblivious to his comings and goings.
 Still, he was a conscientious worker, and became self-conscious if there was not enough work to keep him busy.
 The college graduate did not mind the unglamorous nature of his profession, and being left to himself was a key draw.
 Consequently he spent his lunch break sitting on a drum of industrial floor polish in the supply closet writing in his journal.

 He was poking in his bag of discount cheese puffs when the closet door opened.
 Eddy, the other night janitor, came in and pulled out a stashed can of lukewarm beer from behind several bottles of window cleaner.
-Nosey, he peeked at Aiden’s scribble, prompting the writer to shut the cover on his presonal venture.
+Nosey, he peeked at Aiden’s scribble, prompting the writer to shut the cover on his personal venture.

 “Heard you’re pulling up stakes?” plained the coworker.